simgooder/gohobo/site/blog/_posts/2016-09-10-alternative-accommodation.markdown

 ## What is Alternative Accommodation?

-When we refer to **alternative accommodation** we're talking about any type of accommodation that is not the status quo; not a hotel or a resort, usually a budget-travel often being associated with [alternative travel](http://gohobo.co/journal/what-is-alternative-travel "GoHobo - What is Alternative Travel").
+When we refer to **alternative accommodation** we're talking about any type of accommodation that is not the status quo; not a hotel or a resort, usually a budget-travel option, and often associated with [alternative travel](http://gohobo.co/journal/what-is-alternative-travel "GoHobo - What is Alternative Travel").

 These services are heavily reliant on online communities.
 Some of these communities are thousands of members strong.
 They are generally based on a traveler/host relationship, where a host posts their offering, and a traveler applies for a stay, and if accepted by the host, pays and stays.